A Presbyterian Church

 A presbyterian church is led by a body of elders elected from among the people.
 This body is called the session.
 According to Scripture, these elders are to be Christian men with a desire to serve Christ's church, godly character, and sufficient knowledge and experience to lead in Christ's church.
 It is the session's duty to care for the spiritual needs of the church.

-Our elders are Tony Curto, John Kozma, James Loring, Ryan McGraw, Vernon Shoaf, Peter Van Doodewaard, and John Van Voorhis (emeritus).
+Our elders are Tony Curto, John Kozma, James Loring, Ryan McGraw, Vernon Shoaf, David Stair, Peter Van Doodewaard, and John Van Voorhis (emeritus).

 In addition to elders, a presbyterian church also has deacons, whose task it is to oversee the ministries of mercy, care for the finances, and maintain the church building and property.
 The deacons report to the session.